-[The President] shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, whose Appointments are not herein otherwise provided for, and which shall be established by Law 42
+[The President] shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, whose Appointments are not herein otherwise provided for, and which shall be established by Law ....

-^{40.} Calabresi, supra note 3, at 161 n.33 (paraphrasing The Book of Common Prayer and citing undocumented conversations with Professors Gary Lawson and John Harrison); see also Calabresi, supra note 3, at 159 n.24 (suggesting that the failure to commission Presidents was "an oversight").
+40. Calabresi, supra note 3, at 161 n.33 (paraphrasing The Book of Common Prayer and citing undocumented conversations with Professors Gary Lawson and John Harrison); see also Calabresi, supra note 3, at 159 n.24 (suggesting that the failure to commission Presidents was "an oversight").
 Professor Calabresi, I think, errs here.
 The possibility that early administrations did not know whether they should commission low level employees, contractors, and special agents in irregular service to the government does not mean that their practice toward the presidency was equally inconstant or careless.
 Executive Branch officials most likely would have focused on the issue of presidential commissions if it were even remotely possible that the President were an officer of the United States.
 See Bruhl, supra note 3, at 361 ("[S]urely the absence of a controversy can be somewhat illuminating too.").

-^{41.} See Bruhl, supra note 3, at 362 ("Absence of evidence is sometimes evidence (which is not to say conclusive evidence) of absence, notably when the evidence is expected.").
+41. See Bruhl, supra note 3, at 362 ("Absence of evidence is sometimes evidence (which is not to say conclusive evidence) of absence, notably when the evidence is expected.").

-^{42.} U.S. CONST. art.
+42. U.S. CONST. art.
 II, § 2, cl.
 2 (emphasis added).
 A key difficulty, if not the key difficulty, in regard to interpreting the Appointments Clause is the meaning of "herein."
 Does it refer to Article II, Section 2, or to Article II, or to the Constitution as a whole?
 See, e.g., BRYAN A. GARNER, A DICTIONARY OF MODERN LEGAL USAGE 402 (2d ed.
 1995) (defining "herein" as "a vague word in legal documents, for the reader can rarely be certain whether it means in this subsection, in this section . . . [or] in this document") (emphasis omitted).
 That the "herein" refers either to Article II, Section 2 or to Article II generally is consistent with what here will be referred to as Calabresi's Except Those position.
-See infra notes 43-46 and accompanying text (describing Calabresi's position).
-On the other hand, the view that it refers to the whole of the Constitution is consistent with the view that the italicized language in the main text functions as an appositive.
-See infra notes 47-51 and accompanying text (arguing that the italicized language
+See infra notes 43-46 and accompanying text.

 Clearly, the President is not an ambassador, public minister, consul, or judge of the Supreme Court.
 But is the President one of the "other Officers of the United States"?
 In all candor, I must admit that the text is not pellucidly clear here.
 Professor Calabresi takes the position that "[t]he best reading is that the President and the Vice President are the 'Officers of the United States' contemplated by this language in the Appointments Clause."
-Although he did not explicitly explain how his position coheres with the text, 4 it appears that Professor Calabresi reads the clause this way:
+Although he did not explicitly explain how his position coheres with the text, it appears that Professor Calabresi reads the clause this way: